NivethaV006/talentdash/README.md

 ## A5 – Level Mapping

-Maps job titles and experience into standardized levels using rule-based logic with Gemini LLM fallback for ambiguous cases.
+Maps job titles and years of experience into standardized engineering levels using rule-based logic with Gemini fallback.

 Example

 ```
 Software Engineer

 ↓

 SDE-I

 ↓

 SDE-II

 ↓

 Senior SDE